Cowboys' rally stuns Falcons 40-39 in McCarthy's home debut

-The Falcons were still up 15 in the fourth quarter before Dak Prescott became the first quarterback in NFL history to pass for more than 400 yards and rush for three touchdowns in the same game, getting the Cowboys (1-1) within two.
+The Falcons were still up 15 in the fourth quarter before Dak Prescott became the first quarterback in NFL history to pass for more than 400 yards and rush for three touchdowns in the same game, the third TD getting Dallas (1-1) within two.

+Zuerlein did not use a tee for his slow-rolling onside attempt, a rare tactic.
+But even more curious was Atlanta's players surrounding the ball when they could have recovered it.
+As soon as it crossed the 10-yard mark, C.J.
+Goodwin pounced — and later emerged from the big pile with the ball and 1:48 on the clock.

-C.J.
-Goodwin recovered the onside kick with 1:48 remaining, and rookie receiver CeeDee Lamb's 24-yard catch got the Cowboys in field goal position so they could run down the clock.
+Rookie receiver CeeDee Lamb's 24-yard catch got the Cowboys in field goal position, and they ran down the clock before "Greg the Leg" touched off a wild celebration for the players and the socially distanced 21,708 fans who booed Dallas off the field with Atlanta up 29-10 at halftime.
+The crowd was 27% of AT&T Stadium's 80,000-seat capacity.

+In the past nine seasons, Atlanta now has two of the three instances in which a team lost after leading by at least 15 points with less than eight minutes remaining in the fourth quarter.

+“It’s tough to put a loss like that in place,” Quinn said.
+“I told the team there has to be a lesson in the pain of that loss.
+We’ll work into that as we put in preparation for next week, but definitely that one stings.”

-The successful onside kick for Dallas came after two failed fake punts and a gamble from McCarthy in going for the 2-point conversion before the final touchdown the Cowboys would have needed to get even.
+The successful onside kick for Dallas came after two failed fake punts and another gamble that didn't work when McCarthy went for the 2-point conversion before the final touchdown the Cowboys would have needed to get even.

-The Cowboys were down two after the third short touchdown run from Prescott, who threw for 450 yards and a score.
-It was Prescott's first game with multiple rushing touchdowns.
-He's the franchise leader for quarterbacks in that category.
+Playing without both of his starting tackles, Prescott was 34 of 47 for 450 yards and a touchdown with one sack.
+It was his first game with multiple rushing TDs.
+The two-time Pro Bowler is the franchise leader for rushing scores from a QB.

-After the Falcons drove 56 yards in the final two minutes of the first half for a field goal and a 29-10 lead, the limited crowd of 21,708 booed the Cowboys as they headed for the tunnel in one of the corners of the end zone.

 ANTHEM CONFUSION